gilherr/dotfiles/docs/tmux.md

 ### Run tmux

+Run your terminal emulator with `<terminal> -e tmux` to autostart tmux

 | Command                             	| Description                 	|
 |-------------------------------------	|-----------------------------	|
 | `tmux new -s myname`                	| start new with session name 	|